akbaciosman/RentCar/README.md

 - Focused on MVC and rest api structure <br/>
 - Used Nhibernate for ORM <br/>
 - Fronted was implemented with Razor Web Pages <br/>
-- Used Code-First Approach for ORM , Firstly we created related Entity class and set features then Fleunt NHibernate created DB tables
+- Used Code-First Approach for ORM , Firstly we created related Entity classes and set features then Fleunt NHibernate created DB tables